 David Crass, Division Director & Deputy State Historic Preservation Officer

-Dave is in his nineteenth year with DNR.
+Dave is in his twenty-first year with DNR.
 Prior to his DNR service, he was a Research Archaeologist for the South Carolina Institute of Archaeology and Anthropology.
 He holds his Ph.D. in anthropology from Southern Methodist University, his master’s degree from the College of William and Mary, in Virginia, and his bachelor’s degree cum Laude with Departmental Honors from Wake Forest University.
 Dave has done archaeological research in the southeast, mid-Atlantic, and southwest US, as well as in Mexico, Northern Ireland, and the Republic of Ireland.
 He is a graduate of the Institute for Georgia Environmental Leadership and has worked in the areas of marine safety and public affairs in the United States Coast Guard Auxiliary.
 Recently, Dave became a certified Emergenetics Associate and facilitates the Emergenetics Meeting of the Minds Workshop to enhance communications across the department.
 Dave serves on the Board of Directors of the Georgia Trust for Historic Preservation and is on the Executive Committee of the Board of Directors of the National Conference of State Historic Preservation Officers.
 Since assuming the Directorship in 2009, Dave has reorganized the division to emphasize economic development assistance, stronger support of local communities, employee development, and efficient execution of federal and state responsibilities.
 He is particularly interested in the role of leadership in shaping an organization and guiding its long term trajectory through effective succession planning.
-At home Dave enjoys doing yoga and tai chi with his wife of 34 years, Jeanne, hanging out with his canine Nigel the Pug, and hiking, paddling, and reading biographies.
+At home Dave enjoys doing yoga and tai chi with his wife of 34 years, Jeanne, hanging out with his canines Nigel the Pug and Clemmie the Dust Bunny, and hiking, paddling, and reading biographies.

 Dona McKenzie, Administrative Operations Manager